 How Much Should You Pay for a New, High-Quality Mattress?

-According to our data, memory foam mattresses carry a customer satisfaction rating of 72%, which matches the satisfaction rating of hybrid mattresses.
-The average customer is happier with a memory foam mattress than with an innerspring; these models carry a 66% satisfaction rating.
-However, the rating for memory foam mattresses was lower than latex (80%) and airbed (78%) mattresses.
+According to our data, memory foam mattresses carry a customer satisfaction rating of 72.5%, slightly better than the satisfaction rating of hybrid mattresses, which is 71.0%.
+The average customer is happier with a memory foam mattress than with an innerspring; these models carry a 65% satisfaction rating.
+However, the rating for memory foam mattresses was lower than latex (76.4%) and airbed (79.2%) mattresses.

 Important Questions for Consumers